indygreg/PyOxidizer/docs/config.rst

 Starlark is a dialect of Python intended to be used as a configuration language and the syntax should be familiar to any Python programmer.

+This documentation section contains both a high-level overview of the configuration files and their semantics as well as low-level documentation for every type and function in the Starlark dialect.

 .. toctree::
    :maxdepth: 3